SQL Server back up to URL for Microsoft Azure Blob Storage best practices and troubleshooting

 Default Proxy Settings not picked up:

-Sometimes the default settings are not picked up causing proxy authentication errors such as the one shown below:
+Sometimes the default settings are not picked up causing proxy authentication errors such as:

 A nonrecoverable I/O error occurred on file "https://storageaccount.blob.core.windows.net/container/BackupAzurefile.bak:" Backup to URL received an exception from the remote endpoint.
 Exception Message: The remote server returned an error: (407)* **Proxy Authentication Required.